YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** Yeah, but remember, the Dynabook had a keyboard on it.
 The reason is that even when you have really good hand-written character recognition, and actually the Newton's is quite good if you are willing to train it and be trained by it, the...

-**Alan Kay:** My feeling is that, what the Newton, if you look at how...
+My feeling is that, what the Newton, if you look at how...
 I think the Newton was brought to market a little early.

 **Alan Kay:** Because if you look at, Apple is thinking about it in the right way.
 It is called the communicator and the message pad, but when they brought it to the market originally, they brought it out before the wireless paging was available.

-**Alan Kay:** See, the differentiating feature of this kind of hardware is basically wireless.
+See, the differentiating feature of this kind of hardware is basically wireless.
 It's the ability to get messages for sure, anywhere, and to start being able to send them.

 **Alan Kay:** So I think the Newton came to market a couple of months early.